Movers and SHAKERS

 Natural Gas Protests in Kazakhstan May Impact Global Fuel Costs Across the Board

 Crackdowns on protesters have impacted business.
-The government has suspended all operations of financial institutions including banks and the stock exchange, and has also disrupted communications.
-The situation continues to escalate despite Russia sending in “peacekeeping forces” forces to the former Soviet nation.
+The government has suspended all operations of financial institutions including banks and the stock exchange, it has also disrupted communications.
+The situation continues to escalate despite Russia sending in “peacekeeping forces” to the former Soviet nation.
 There are reports of injuries and deaths of both protesters and police.

 Impact on Uranium

 As the world’s largest producer of uranium, any long-term disruption could impact prices and future supply.
 The price of uranium which is up 48.12% YOY, has traded higher on news this week of the protests and crackdown.
 Mining companies that operate outside of Kazakhstan have experienced upward pressure on their shares since the start of the year/week.

 While uranium stocks rose with uranium futures earlier this week, many have dipped as investors have now taken a wait-and-see stance.
 Listed below are a few small and microcap companies involved in uranium production that may be worth keeping on your radar as new developments play out.

 Uranium Energy Corp (NYSE/AM: UEC) is an independent U.S. uranium mining company.
 The company controls 104M lbs. of qualified resources and a fully permitted uranium processing plant in South Texas.
 The company has a potential production profile of around 4 million pounds of U.S.-origin U3O8 per year with room to expand.
 UEC has a 52-week trading range of $1.51-$5.79 and is currently trading at $3.67.